AnkithaVRamaiah/RDS/README.md

 1. Create an RDS instance using the **AWS Console** and CLI.
 2. Set up monitoring, backups, and failover mechanisms.
 3. Optimize costs and enable security features like encryption.

-This comprehensive understanding will help you articulate real-world examples and practical use cases during interviews.